-103. Notwithstanding exceptional circumstances, the following list contains details of cases not referred to above when mainstream and SEN transport support (defined as transport which is provided, or commissioned by the council, such as taxis and minibuses) would not normally be provided and where families would be expected to make their own arrangements;

-• To accommodate breakfast/after school clubs
+- 101. Notwithstanding exceptional circumstances, the following list contains details of cases not referred to above when mainstream and SEND transport support (defined as transport which is provided, or commissioned by the council, such as taxis and minibuses) would not normally be provided and where families would be expected to make their own arrangements; - To accommodate breakfast/after school clubs - Trips and journeys during the school day and /or which are in the curriculum - To or from a venue that is not your normal home address, for example the address of a childcare provider or a short break placement. (unless there is a legal order in place, or a statutory care plan agreed by the local authority) - If your child is unwell and has to be collected from school during a school day

-- Trips and journeys during the school day and /or which are in the curriculum - To or from a venue that is not your normal home address, for example the address of a childcare provider or a short break placement. (unless there is a legal order in place or a statutory care plan agreed by the local authority) - If your child is unwell and has to be collected from school during a school day - If your child is excluded during a school day - Medical appointments or other approved activities which affect the start or end of and during the school day, - When a child has missed the contracted transport, - Transitional/integration placements in schools/colleges. i.e where a large group or a year group starting at a school for the first time may have an initial period of 1⁄2 days as part of an induction programme. - Attendance at work experience programmes, - To/from childcare addresses where they are not on an established route, - To fall in line with childcare arrangements where they are off recognised transport routes, - Children withdrawn from school by their family and placed in an alternative education setting, - Other family members travelling in the same direction, - To support working arrangements for parents and/or children.
+- If your child is excluded during a school day - Medical appointments or other approved activities which affect the start or end of and during the school day, - When a child has missed the contracted transport, - Transitional/integration placements in schools/colleges i.e. step up days. - Attendance at work experience programmes, - To/from childcare addresses where they are not on an established route, - To fall in line with childcare arrangements where they are off recognised transport routes, - Children withdrawn from school by their family and placed in an alternative education setting, - Other family members travelling in the same direction, - To support working arrangements for parents and/or children.